X16Community/x16-docs/X16 Reference - 09 - VERA Programmer's Reference.md

 | 2        | Triangle    |
 | 3        | Noise       |

-**Pulse width** controls the duty cycle of the pulse waveform.
-A value of 63 will give a 50% duty cycle or square wave, 0 will give a very narrow pulse.
+**Pulse Width / XOR** controls the duty cycle of the pulse waveform or the XOR permutation when used with the triangle or saw.
+For pulse, a value of 63 ($3F) will give a 50% duty cycle or square wave, 0 will give a very narrow pulse.

+When the triangle or saw waveform is selected, the value influences an XOR calculation the changes the resulting waveform.
+This is most noticeable with the triangle waveform.
+It can be used to provide an NES-like fuzzy triangle as well as an overdriven saw sound (similar to the VRC6 NES chip) among several other varieties of sounds.

+When used with the saw, the result is more substle.
+It adds some overtones to the saw.

-Just like the other waveform types, the frequency of the noise waveform can be controlled using frequency.
+**Noise** Just like the other waveform types, the frequency of the noise waveform can be controlled using frequency.
 In this case a higher frequency will give brighter noise and a lower value will give darker noise.
+The PWM/XOR values do not influence the noise shape.

-## PCM audio
+### PCM audio

 For PCM playback, VERA contains a 4kB FIFO buffer.
 This buffer needs to be filled in a timely fashion by the CPU.
 To facilitate this an **AFLOW** (Audio FIFO low) interrupt can be generated when the FIFO is less than 1/4 filled.

-### Audio registers
+#### Audio registers

 #### `AUDIO_CTRL ($9F3B)` ####